 Live Seek - Updates the scrubbed time concurrently with the movement of the slider.
 That is to say, if Live Seek is disabled, the time will only be scrubbed when the user finally lifts their finger from the slider - whereas if Live Seek is enabled, the user will hear regular audio previews while the slider is being moved.

 Increment Controls - Seek forwards or backwards discretely in small time intervals by tapping on podcast-style controls on either side of the toggle playback button.
 These new buttons are provided in addition to the extant previous-track/next-track controls and do not replace them.
 The incremented time interval is determined algorithmically to match the type of audio playback involved - for instance, for a podcast or audiobook, one might expect an interval of 15 - 60+ seconds, whilst for a typical length music track one might expected an interval of between 3 - 7+ seconds.
 The computed time interval is displayed on the button itself for reference.
-Seeker's increment controls will also stack with any existing podcast controls - e.g. for Apple's Podcasts app, the user will now have 4 sets of podcast controls.
-The increment controls support colorization through substrate extensions such as ColorFlow and CustomCover.
+Triggering a long-press on the control will scrub half of the normal (displayed) incremented time interval - this is particularly useful for longer duration tracks.
+Seeker's increment controls will also stack with any existing podcast controls - e.g. for Apple's Podcasts app, the user will now have 4 individual podcast controls.
+The increment controls s upport colorization through substrate extensions such as ColorFlow and CustomCover.

 Media Controls - Seek forwards or backwards continuously by pressing and holding the next-track/previous-track media control buttons respectively.
 The seeking algorithm is smart and the scrubbing rate will be adjusted according to the duration the controls are held (i.e. starting off slow and accelerating subsequently) and according to the type of audio being played.
 This option can often be used to scrub short time intervals with a precision that is greater than the standard Increment Controls option.
 This functionality does not normally apply for remote playback from the stock Music app (and third-party apps which play from the stock iTunes library), which has its own existing implementation.
 You must enable the 'Supplant Music' option for this functionality to apply in this case.
 This option also integrates fully with the Live Seek option.